Inzarcon/JessiCa-SON/README.md

 ```
 (Depending on your *Python* configuration, you may need to type `python3` instead of `python` and/or `python -m pip` instead of `pip`.
 This should usually not be the case if you installed *Python* as described above.)

-## Known Issues and Bugs of the Initial Release
-- Exiting the app while composing may cause an error and stuck *JessiCa* background process.
-- `tileset.txt` and `fallback.png` are not copied to the output tileset yet.
-For the time being, make sure they are already present in your game files and correctly set the output directory for automatic updating.
-- If the *Compose* button does not enable after switching to a profile with a valid tileset source path, try restarting the application.
-- Profiles are not deletable in-app yet.
-Navigate to the `.config` directory to delete them manually.
-- The status bar text at the bottom may show the wrong message in some circumstances.
-- Not all warnings and errors are displayed in the main message box yet.
-To see all messages, enable the "Show Raw Log" checkbox at the bottom.
-- The same applies to the remaining command line options of the original `compose.py` script.

 ## Contributing
 Pull Requests, Issues and general feedback are welcome.
 Note that *JessiCa* is still in an early prototyping stage.
 Repeated code refactoring and architecture changes are therefore to be expected.
 This repository is also still under construction.